HaimengBai/431slides/class_27/taskafter26.md

 # Potential 432 Topics So Far

+My goal, honestly, is to write 12 case studies, and discuss them through the course.
+We'll see what happens.

 Topic | Coverage in 432
 -----------------------------------------------------------------------: | ----------------
+Two Projects | Guaranteed
+Shorter Quizzes | Guaranteed
+Shorter, More Frequent Work, especially early in the term | Guaranteed Minute Papers | Guaranteed
 Logistic Regression | Guaranteed
 Imputation and analysis with missing values | Guaranteed When confronted with new data, deciding on the best way to model it | Guaranteed